 Robichaud stated that the Ontario Building Code does contain provisions for an emergency demolition of the structure if a structural engineer were to find the remaining facade was unstable and posed a danger to public safety; but this would only occur after a peer review.
 There is no information indicating there are structural issues with the facade, and the discussion only occurred as a hypothetical.

 Architect Christina Karney of mcCallumSather told the Sub-Committee that the project will require minor variances for some of the changes.
 Karney, who has worked on the project for mcCallumSather since 2014, explained how the changes fully respect the original heritage permit, ensure the church facade remains the focal point of the new structure as it relates to James Street, and how the lobby of the new building will continue to fully incorporate the facade.

 Following the meeting, Karney confirmed to The Public Record that the proposed height of the building remains the same as previously approved, and the changes are primarily related to setbacks from James Street and Jackson Street.

-Hamilton’s Director of Planning and Chief Planner Steve Robichaud said setback variances will have to be considered by the Committee of Adjustment.
+Hamilton’s Director of Planning and Chief Planner Steve Robichaud said setback variances must be considered by the Committee of Adjustment.

 Following Committee of Adjustment, the development will proceed to final site plan approval by Robichaud and City Hall planning staff.
 The 2015 Council approval of the project was incorporated into the Downtown Secondary Plan.